STEREO MIXDOWNS & ANALOGUE SUMMING

 2. All tracks need to begin at the same start-time or same timestamp.
 Even if you have a sound event on one track at the very end of your song, the bounce or render needs to begin at the same very beginning of your song, exactly at the same start-point as all the other tracks.
 The end of the files can all be different.
 When the sound ends for the song, the audio file can end there.

 4. Vocals: Please make sure your vocals are all de-essed before you bounce them.
-If any pitch-correction is needed, make sure you've done that before sending to me.
-I'm only mixing your stems, not producing your song.
+If any pitch-correction is needed, make sure you've done that before sending to us.
+We are only mixing down your stems, not producing your song.

-5. Drums: Check for phase problems before sending my way.
+5. Drums: Check for phase problems before sending our way.
 If you recorded multiple microphones, make sure they are all in-phase.
 A typical problem is having overhead, toms or snare drum microphones cancel (or "thin out") when played together.
-Again, I'm mixing your songs, not fixing tracking errors or producing the track for you.
+Again, we are mixing your songs, not fixing tracking errors or producing the track for you.
 There's a great VST plug-in called Voxengo SPAN.
 It's a freeware and it has some very useful metering, including a phase correlation meter.
-I highly recommend using it to check for phasing issues.
+We highly recommend using it to check for phasing issues.

 6. Piano or any other miked live instruments - Same thing, check for phase problems if you recorded it with more than one microphone.